 If the observed values are essentially a random sample of the full data set, complete case analysis gives the same results as the full data set would have.
 Unfortunately, most missing data are not MCAR.

-It commonly occurs when people do not want to reveal something very personal or unpopular about themselves.
+It occurs sometimes when people do not want to reveal something very personal or unpopular about themselves.
 For example, if individuals with higher incomes are less likely to reveal them on a survey than are individuals with lower incomes, the missing data mechanism for income is non-ignorable.
 Whether income is missing or observed is related to its value.

 Complete case analysis can give highly biased results for NI missing data.
 If proportionally more low and moderate income individuals are left in the sample because high income people are missing, an estimate of the mean income will be lower than the actual population mean.